IRSC Child Development Center

 DCF License #C19SL0024

 IRSC operates a full-service center for early childhood education at its Main Campus in Fort Pierce.
-The Center is staffed by well-qualified and experienced teachers, as well as IRSC students in the Early Childhood Education program, and offers a developmentally appropriate learning environment year around.
+The Center is staffed by well-qualified and experienced teachers, as well as IRSC students in the School of Education, and offers a developmentally appropriate learning environment year around.

 The Center is open to students, staff and community families looking for a quality experience for their children who are three months to four years of age.
 Florida's Voluntary Prekindergarten Education (VPK) program for eligible four-year-olds is offered during the morning.